MikeDev75015/mongodb-dynamic-api/README/websockets.md

 **Usage**

+`webSocket: GatewayMetadata | boolean;`

 You can enable WebSockets in your application at global, module or route level by setting the `webSocket` property to `true` or by passing a [GatewayMetadata](https://github.com/nestjs/nest/blob/master/packages/websockets/interfaces/gateway-metadata.interface.ts) object.

-`webSocket: GatewayMetadata | boolean;`

-<br>*If the webSocket is specified at the global level, it will be applied to all modules and routes,
-at the module level, it will be applied to all routes in the module, and at the route level, it will be applied only to the route.*
+*If the webSocket is specified at the global level, it will be applied to all modules and routes, at the module level, it will be applied to all routes in the module, and at the route level, it will be applied only to the route.*